yucheng91/CIassignment1/README.md

 ## Introduction
 The Walters is a indie rock-band who will be performing in Singapore at the hard-rock cafe outlet (Orchard & Sentosa respectively) on the last weekend in the month of July to October 2019.

 The main objective of the website is to showcase their current discography as well as providing a platform for the visitors to RSVP to their events or reach out to their social media profile.

 ## UX
 As the band is relatively young (establish in 2014) with limited discography hence there will be limited contents in term of history & media.

 I have planned the website to be a single-page scrolling layout hence the user will be able to view all information within a single page.

+The site acts as a supplementary site on top of their exisitng social media platform .

 Based on the tone of their music (indie/alternative rock), I have selected a color scheme that reflects more on retro/nostalgia theme.

 ## Technologies